 Which I reckon was still quite a lot in view of the condition,plus the relative ease with which anyone could build a

 suitably distressed replica from scratch and pass it off as original.But see what you think.

 * When were the series last shown on the BBC ?

 Camberwick on Nov.1st,1985 ,and Trumpton on Nov.29th,1985.

-With Chigley stealing the limelight for once by being the last of the 3 to air on Jan.3rd,1986.
+And,for once,Chigley stole the limelight by being the last of the 3 to air on Jan.3rd,1986.

-Why ?
+Why the divorce ?
 No-one knows for sure.

 * Why no fourth series ?

 "....although I toyed with the idea of a fourth series using a seaside location,I felt the Trumptonshire programmes had run their natural course"

 Whether that was true or it was a BBC decision or a combination of the two has never really been established.